egeldenhuys/black-fitch/assignment1/README.md

 Results
 =======

-Task 2 (13/20):
+Task 2 (18/20):
 ```
 Your addSpell and getSpell function is
 working correctly.
 Your less than operator is incorrect.
 Your less than operator is working correctly.
-Your greater than operator is incorrect.
+Your greater than operator is working correctly.
 Your + operator is working correctly.
 Your - operator is working correctly.
 ```